sciZer0/newdiscoveries/c/README.md

 > ### During every moment of 30 seconds, Organism by its Hand is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.

-*More on how, in each of the 4 cases, to calculate the effort (Force) with which Organism is pushing the 20 kg object a bit below.*
+*More details on -- how to calculate the effort (Force) with which Organism is pushing an object -- a bit below.*

 --